Alternatives to social media marketing: a proven approach that actually works

-Last year, my business felt like a rollercoaster.
+Back in 2024, my business felt like a rollercoaster.
 Some months, I’d have no enquiries at all, and other times, I’d be overwhelmed with requests.
-There was no consistency, no predictability – just quiet periods of no enquiries followed by intense bursts of busyness.
+There was no consistency, no predictability, just worrying periods of no enquiries followed by intense bursts of busyness.

 This kind of inconsistency started to feel unsustainable.
 While I was still financially managing, it made it impossible to build solid structures and grow my business.
 I couldn’t plan ahead, and I couldn’t confidently outsource or hire because I never knew if the work would keep coming.